Financing risks

 The most significant financing risks in the Group’s international business operations are default risks and currency risks related to counterparties.
 The Group is also exposed to liquidity, refinancing, interest rate and price risks.

-The default risk relating to customers’ solvency is managed through payment terms and by covering the unpaid sum with bank guarantees, letters of credit or other suitable securities.
-The Group’s liquid assets are mainly held in banks in its largest operational countries Finland and Canada.
-The credit losses recognized during the 2023 financial year amounted to EUR 5 thousand (EUR 2 thousand).
+The credit loss risk related to customers’ solvency is managed by means of payment terms and by covering the unpaid part of the purchase price with a bank guarantee, letter of credit or other suitable collateral.
+The Group’s liquid assets are mainly held by banks in its largest operating countries, Finland and Canada.